-- the work of the internal auditor - the work of the external auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor / reviewer - the work of the external auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Audit and Premises committee and a plan to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Audit and Premises Committee and a plan to address weaknesses [if relevant] and ensure continuous improvement of the system is in place.